polysyllabic/chaos/docs/chaosface.md

 8. Save the settings.
 If this is your first time entering credentials, the bot waits to connect until after you have entered your credentials.
 After that, saving updated credentials will automatically restart the chatbot to re-initialize the Twitch connection.
-   The Connection Setup tab includes a **Bot Status** list that shows recent connect/auth status and error messages from the chatbot, plus engine message send/receive previews.
+   The Streamer Interface tab includes a **Bot Status** list (above the Quit button) that shows recent connect/auth status and error messages from the chatbot, plus engine message send/receive previews.
+The list auto-scrolls to the newest message.

 If the OAuth tokens expire or are manually reset, you will need to repeat these steps.